varyamereon/aviatorlogbooksite/terms-of-service.md

     Mobile Application and Services after the effective date of the revised Agreement (or such other act specified at that time) will constitute your consent to those changes.</p>"
+- template: detail-content
+  block: text-1
+  headline: Acceptance of these terms
+  content: "<p>You acknowledge that you have read this Agreement and agree to all
+    its terms and conditions.
+By accessing and using the Mobile Application and Services you agree to be bound by this Agreement.
+If you do not agree to abide by the terms of this Agreement, you are not authorized to access or use the Mobile Application and Services.</p>"
 - template: 4-column-footer
   block: footer-2
   image: "/uploads/2021/04/01/websitelogoicon.svg"